 5. JavaScript API Reference

-The futhark-wasm and futhark-wasm-multicore compilers produce JavaScript wrapper code to allow JavaScript programs to invoke the generated WebAssembly code.
-This chapter describes the API exposed by the wrapper.
+The futhark-wasm, futhark-wasm-multicore, and futhark-webgpu(1) compilers can generate JavaScript wrapper code when used with --library.
+This chapter describes the API exposed by those wrappers.

 First a warning: the JavaScript API is experimental.
 It may change incompatibly even in minor versions of the compiler.

-• futlib.c, futlib.h: Implementation and header C files generated by the compiler, similar to futhark c.
-You can delete these - they are not needed at run-time.
+• futlib.c, futlib.h: implementation and header C files generated by the compiler, similar to futhark c.

-• futlib.wasm: A compiled WebAssembly module, which must be
+• futlib.wasm: the compiled WebAssembly module, which must be present at runtime.

 The module exports a function, newFutharkContext, which is a factory function that returns a Promise producing a FutharkContext instance (see below).
 A simple usage example: